 Addressing the Sin of Racism

-During three days, we will witness landmarks of racial violence and resilience in Montgomery and Selma—the cradle of the domestic slave trade, of the Confederacy, and of the Civil Rights movement.
+Since 2022, CMN has hosted 8 delegations of national Catholic ministry leaders in Montgomery and Selma, AL, including.
+During three days, participants witness landmarks of racial violence and resilience in Montgomery and Selma—the cradle of the domestic slave trade, of the Confederacy, and of the Civil Rights movement.

-We will unpack how the legacy of our nation’s history of slavery, lynching, and segregation is manifest in contemporary injustices, such as mass incarceration, capital punishment, and the racial disparities embedded in them.
-Through encounter, prayer, and dialogue, we will discern how we are called to answer those questions:
+They unpack how the legacy of our nation’s history of slavery, lynching, and segregation is manifest in contemporary injustices, such as mass incarceration, capital punishment, and the racial disparities embedded in them.
+Through encounter, prayer, and dialogue, participants discern how Catholic leaders are called to answer those questions:

 • What is the relationship between the nation’s past and modern-day systems of oppression, particularly related to the criminal legal system?